knizinsky/BookStore-Desktop-App/README.md

 To run the BookStoreApp application, perform the following steps:

-1. Create a SQL Server database and then update the connection string in the `BookStoreDbContext` class to point to your database.
+1. Open SSMS and create a SQL Server database.
+Then open the project using your preferred IDE and update the connection string in the `BookStoreDbContext` class to point to your database.
 [Database Configuration](#database-configuration).

-2. Build the project using your preferred IDE or the command line.

-3. Make sure you have installed all important NuGet packages such as: `Microsoft.EntityFrameworkCore`, `Microsoft.EntityFrameworkCore.SqlServer`, `Microsoft.EntityFrameworkCore.Tools`
+2. Make sure you have installed all important NuGet packages such as: `Microsoft.EntityFrameworkCore`, `Microsoft.EntityFrameworkCore.SqlServer`, `Microsoft.EntityFrameworkCore.Tools`

-4. Open the NuGet Package Management Console in your project (e.g. in Visual Studio select "Tools" -> "NuGet Package Manager" -> "Package Manager Console").
+3. Open the NuGet Package Management Console in your project (e.g. in Visual Studio select "Tools" -> "NuGet Package Manager" -> "Package Manager Console").

-5. Type the following command to create a migration for the data model: `Add-Migration InitialCreate`.
+4. Type the following command to create a migration for the data model: `Add-Migration InitialCreate`.
 And after that type: `Update-Database`

-6. Run the application, and the main window will appear, showing the list of books in the inventory.
+5. Run the application, and the main window will appear, showing the list of books in the inventory.

-7. Use the provided buttons to add, delete, or order books.
+6. Use the provided buttons to add, delete, or order books.

 Please note that the application assumes a working database connection and suitable database schema is set up for the application to function properly.